raynecloudy/calc/readme.md

 # breakfasts's super calculator
 ## overview
-breakfasts's super calculator is program by hayley breakfast, originally created for her ap computer science class. it features a buncha cool stuff like addition (+), subtraction (-), multiplication (*), division (/), modulus (%), and exponents (^)! more features coming in the near future :3
+breakfasts's super calculator is program by me, originally created for my ap computer science class. it features a buncha cool stuff like addition (+), subtraction (-), multiplication (*), division (/), modulus (%), and exponents (^)! more features coming in the near future :3

 ## how to use
 ### forming equations